MS Accountants

 PhD (Tax), Macquarie University · LLB, Macquarie University · Master of Taxation, UNSW · Chartered Accountant · Lawyer (admitted in NSW) · Registered Tax Agent

-A chartered accountant, lawyer and registered tax agent with over 45 years across more than five countries, the early years with two of the Big Four, the last 25 in Australia.
+A chartered accountant, lawyer, registered tax agent, and the holder of a doctorate in Australian tax law, with over 45 years across more than five countries, mostly with two of the Big Four, the last 25 in Australia.
 His doctoral thesis examined Australian capital gains tax; his first book asked whether capital gains are taxed equitably in Australia.
 He founded MS Accountants in 2010 and remains its sole director.
 Ask him what the firm rests on and he will not point to his own credentials.
 He will tell you a firm is only as good as the people it hires, which is why he hires carefully, and why every engagement that leaves the practice is reviewed by him first.

 Ms Niroshi Rathnayakage